Head Start is a comprehensive child development program designed to foster the healthy development of preschool children

 7. Where is Head Start located?

 SNHS Head Start has sites are located in Nashua, Manchester, Hillsboro and Greenville in Hillsborough County and Derry, Portsmouth, Hampton and Raymond in Rockingham County.
-The centers serve nearby towns within Hillsborough County.
+The centers serve nearby towns within both counties.
 See our site list for more details.

 UPDATE: HEAD START MONITORING REVIEW